Skip to content

 800G Data Center Interconnect Selection Guide

-800G Data Center Interconnect Selection Guide 2026 - Complete comparison of DAC, ACC, AEC, AOC, and optical transceivers for Data Centers
+800G Data Center Interconnect Selection Guide 2026 — DAC, ACC, AEC, AOC, and optical transceivers comparison

 DAC · ACC · AEC · AOC · Optical Transceivers — the complete engineer's framework for choosing the right interconnect for every link in your AI data center.
-800G · AI Interconnects · NVIDIA · Updated February 2026.
+Updated February 2026.

 At 400G, interconnect selection was a two-step process: measure the distance, pick copper or fiber.
 Passive copper comfortably reached 3–5 meters.
 Multimode fiber handled everything from the rack to the end of the row.
 Done.

 800G changed the underlying physics.
 Each of the eight lanes now runs at 112 Gbps using PAM4 signaling — four voltage levels instead of two — pushing the Nyquist frequency to approximately 28 GHz.
-At that frequency, copper losses from skin effect and dielectric absorption roughly double compared to 400G's 56G PAM4 per lane.
+At that frequency, copper losses roughly double compared to 400G's 56G PAM4 per lane.
 The result: passive copper cables maxed out at approximately 2 meters, down from 3–5 meters at 400G.
+For a detailed exploration of PAM4 signal quality, see our TDECQ guide for PAM4.

 That single change rippled through every interconnect decision in the data center and created a new problem: a 3–7 meter "dead zone" too far for passive copper but too close to justify the cost and power of optics.
 Into that gap emerged Active Electrical Cables (AEC) — a technology that barely existed at 400G but is rapidly becoming the most consequential interconnect category at 800G.